ORippler/MSD_2018/README.md

 ## Prerequisites

 Based on the dataset, up to 11 GB of GPU memory may be required.
-As the data is continuously loaded from Disk, no requirements exist for CPU RAM.
+As the data is continuously loaded from Disk, no requirements exist for RAM.

 To use the code, please setup a conda environment from the `environment.yaml`.